This post outlines how to easily implement a ticket reward system for classrooms.

 To work smarter, you could simply award a whole class award for performing a specific activity or lesson well.

 The given prize doesn’t have to be dependent on students’ possessing any tickets at all.
-For ideas, take a look at our student-approved list of whole class rewards.
+See whole class reward ideas.

-4. What are the advantages of using a ticket reward system in my classroom?
+4. What are the advantages of using a ticket reward system for classrooms?

 - There is a strong focus on positive reinforcement.